redhat-cip/swift-ring-tool/README.md

 # swift-ring-tool

-swift-ring-tool is a tool to increase the partition power of an OpenStack Swift ring without the need to copy all data to a new cluster.
+swift-ring-tool is a tool to increase or decrease the partition power of an OpenStack Swift ring without the need to copy all data to a new cluster.
 Migrating data from a cluster requires a second cluster with at least the size of the origin, which might not be applicable.

 The partition power for a Swift cluster has to be choosen carefully.
 Chosing a high value for a small cluster increases replication time significantly; however a low number limits the maximum size of a cluster.
-This tool makes it possible to increase the partition power; however a short downtime is required because files need to be renamed on the storage nodes.
+This tool makes it possible to increase or decreae the partition power; however a short downtime is required because files need to be renamed on the storage nodes.

 **Warning!
 By using this tool, you risk complete data loss.
 Test this tool in advance and make sure it works for you.**